EpiShuttle helps protect health care professional from the corona virus

 Main advantages of the EpiShuttle:

-- Dual protection system: The pressure modes can be set to either protect the environment from the infected patient or protect the patient from contaminants in the environmental air.
+- Dual protection: The pressure modes can be set to either protect the environment from the infected patient or protect the patient from contaminants in the environmental air.
 It complies with all levels of transmission-based precautions; standard, contact, droplet and/or airborne.

 - Less PPE during transport: Once the patient is loaded in the EpiShuttle, medical staff don’t have to wear full Personal Protective Equipment (PPE) during the transport of highly infectious patients.
 This allows for longer shifts and reduces the risk of making mistakes due to fatigue or reduced situational awareness.